-Typefaces
+Yale Typefaces

-The Yale typeface, called “Yale”—designed by School of Art faculty member Matthew Carter for use in the university’s print and digital publications—reflects Yale’s history of typographic excellence and serves as a handsome and ubiquitous element of the university’s contemporary graphic identity.
+The Yale typeface, called Yale—designed by School of Art faculty member Matthew Carter for use in the university’s print and digital publications—reflects Yale’s history of typographic excellence and serves as a handsome and ubiquitous element of the university’s contemporary graphic identity.
 Available free of charge to all members of the university community for Yale-related work only, the Yale typeface supports the work of professional designers, administrators, faculty, and students.

 In August 2014, Carter & Cone delivered a new set of Yale typeface files in OpenType format.
-These files improve upon the legacy PostScript Type 1 fonts that we have used for the past decade.
+These files improved upon the legacy PostScript Type 1 fonts that we had used for the past decade.
 Perhaps the primary advantage of the OpenType format is that it consolidates the Yale typeface family, which originally included nearly 30 fonts and more than 60 other related files, into just four conventionally named font files: YaleNew Roman, Italic, Bold, and Bold Italic.
-All typographic features of the legacy Yale fonts, including old-style figures, ligatures, and Web small caps, are now folded into the four new OpenType files.
+All typographic features of the legacy Yale fonts, including old-style figures, ligatures, and Web small caps, are now folded into the four OpenType files.

 YaleNew: Roman, Italic, Bold, and Bold Italic

-The OpenType-format “YaleNew” fonts include the full range of glyphs and typographic options covered by our legacy Yale Design, Admin, and small-cap fonts—and more.
+The OpenType-format YaleNew fonts include the full range of glyphs and typographic options covered by our legacy Yale Design, Admin, and small-cap fonts—and more.
 Note the inclusion of many new diacriticals, ligatures, Yale marks, numerals, and arrows, as well as a specially drawn manicule (adapted from an illustration in Aldus Manutius’s Hypnerotomachia Poliphili, printed in 1499).

 The YaleNew fonts default to the equivalent of the legacy Yale Admin features.
 In other words, if you choose not to activate OpenType features, the new fonts offer conventional aligning figures, non-clashing ff, fi, and fl combinations, and the standard Q with a short tail.
 Alternatively, OpenType menus in MS Word and the Adobe CS applications provide access to old-style figures (both proportional and fixed width), an extensive array of ligatures, small caps, and true and “made” fractions generated from custom-drawn superior and inferior numerals.
 Glyph palettes in those programs permit selection of accented characters and many other less frequently used characters.